DerpHerpenstein/src-721-example/src-pfp.md

-# SRC-PFP Composable Profile Picture Specification
+# SRC-721 Composable Profile Picture Specification

 Stamps are very expensive and there needs to be an inexpensive way for users to mint PFPs.
-SRC-PFP specifies how to store all the art for a given collection as layers and have the user mint a small JSON file referencing data that was already stored on chain, in order to create a PFP from the aformentioned layers.
+SRC-721 specifies how to store all the art for a given collection as layers and have the user mint a small JSON file referencing data that was already stored on chain, in order to create a PFP from the aformentioned layers.
 By storing the layers individually it is possible to significantly reduce file size by using techniques like indexed color pallets for each layer.
 Additionally, all the data needed to store

 ## Introduction

-SRC-PFP transactions must conform to these **required** fields or a Bitcoin Stamp Number will not be created, the transaction will not be considered a valid SRC-PFP transaction, and they will not appear in the Bitcoin Stamps Protocol index / API.
+SRC-721 transactions must conform to these **required** fields or a Bitcoin Stamp Number will not be created, the transaction will not be considered a valid SRC-721 transaction, and they will not appear in the Bitcoin Stamps Protocol index / API.
 Fields labeled optional can be omitted.

 ### DEPLOY
 ```
 {
-        "p": "src-pfp",
+        "p": "src-721",
         "v": 1,
         "op": "deploy",
         "name": "Collection Name",      // The display name of the collection